RaspberryPiFoundation/lesson_format/README.md

 These instructions are for installing on linux / OSX.
 You may be able to get it running on Windows, but unfortunately we’re not able to help with that.

+We recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/) when working with any Python project, and have illustrated this as an optional step in the installation instructions below.

 ### Dependencies

 - [Python 2](https://www.python.org/download), [pip](http://pip.readthedocs.org/en/latest/installing.html)